Computing-2-Submissions-2025-26/computing-2-submission-Pre-cha/README.md

 A set of unit tests are written for this module, `web-app/test/Memory_test.js`
+- Unit tests has been checked to purposely failed by temporarily altering the Memory.js of said tested function

 A front-end application is written to wrap the game module in a browser based web app `web-app/`